Vietnam Best Backpacking Destinations

 1. Ha Long Bay

-One of the most spectacular places you can see in South-East Asia.
-Expect lots of limestone rocks sticking up out of the water which looks really amazing.
+If you are planning a Southeast Asia trip then you have to visit Ha Long Bay!
+This is one of the most spectacular places in the world with limestone rocks sticking up out of the water which looks really amazing.
 There are lots of boat tours including overnight stays which you can join, we recommend a two day trip with a stop over in Cat Ba Island - search out a local karaoke bar here and you will have lots of fun.
 View our tours in Vietnam where you can search lots of Ha Long Bay trips.

 Sapa is located in Northern Vietnam and on a trek or trip here you will see really beautiful rice fields.
 The trips here can be arranged in advance or in most places like Hanoi.
 The journey itself is a lot of fun where you will see really rural areas and villages, seeing the way life really is away from the hustle and bustle of city life.